Sheet-covered shapes loomed like ghosts in the dim light.

 Her chest heated as irritation shot through her.
 Maybe he was used to pushing people around and getting his way.
 It wasn’t going to work this time.
 She had a will and that decided it, regardless of what he thought was fair.

 He was named; his grandmother had included him.
-His father was named also, with an inheritance of ten dollars.
+His father was named also.
 There was no oversight.
 Both men could fight it all they wanted, but they didn’t have a leg to stand on.

 Except Jason didn’t seem combative.
 She’d gotten much better at reading people, and the only emotion she was picking up from him was confusion.

-She eyed him uncertainly.
+She narrowed her eyes.
 “You do know that, except for the personal effects, your grandmother left everything to Peace House?”

 He shook his head, one hand planted firmly on his hip.
 “That’s impossible.”